“Strategy without process is like a head without the body”

 Why a Business System Diagram should hang on your wall.

 A 4 x 6 poster should be visible on the wall of every C-Suite executive’s office demonstrating the process flow of the business system within the executive’s area of responsibility.
 It should be in a form that can be easily marked-up as new ideas and new sources of thinking come into the office.
-Developing a BSD with a new group of executives always sparks lively dialogue that leads to new and substantial learnings and insight to the business.
+Developing a BSD with a new group of executives always sparks lively dialogue that leads to new and substantial learnings and insight into the business.
 Every senior executive should have an active BSD that is understood, maintained, and utilized for continual business system improvement.

 Interested in learning more?
 Click here!